loxiuras/laravel-starter-info/README.md

 ## Database

-Laravel has multiple methods to build and fill you database and database data.
-Note that all the database table (and relations) are managed in the application.<br>
+Laravel has multiple methods to build and fill your database and database data.
+Note that all the database tables (and relations) are managed in the application.<br>
 To run all your migrations you run `php artisan migrate:fresh` in your terminal.
 This will build that database structure without any data.<br>
 <br>
 To seed the database with some seeder data Laravel uses `seeders`.
 To run those seeders you can run `php artisan db:seed` in your terminal.